ThinkDataEd/curriculum/docs/unit3/lab3e.md

 ###**The web as a data source**
 * The internet contains huge amounts of information.

-* Using computers to gathering this information in an automated fashion is referred to as *scraping web data*.
+* Using computers to gather this information in an automated fashion is referred to as *scraping web data*.

 * Scraping data from the web can be difficult because each website displays & stores data